Lake Tanganyika: History

+In the mid–19th century, Swahili Arab traders from Zanzibar established a caravan route from Bagamoyo via Tabora to Ujiji on Lake Tanganyika.
+They brought sailing dhows to navigate the lake and traded in slaves, ivory, guns and cotton.
+Chief among these traders was Tippu Tip in the second half of the 19th century, who established a state west of the lake.

 The first known Westerners to find the lake were the British explorers Richard Burton and John Speke, in 1858.
 They located it while searching for the source of the Nile River.
 Speke continued and found the actual source, Lake Victoria.
-Later David Livingstone passed by the lake.
-He noted the name "Liemba" for its southern part, a word probably from the Fipa language.
+David Livingstone visited the lake several times in his last expedition 1866–73, also searching for the source of the Nile.
+He explored the central western, northeastern and northern shores of the lake by canoe.
+He famously met Henry Morton Stanley in Ujiji on the eastern shore in 1871, and the two travelled together by canoe in the northern lake.
+Finally he went on land down the southeastern shore and around the southern end of the lake and then west to Lake Mweru He noted the name "Liemba" for its southern part, a word probably from the Fipa language.
 Tanganyika means "stars" in the Luvale language.

+Colonialism arrived at the lake in the late 19th century with Britain, Germany and King Leopold of Belgium establishing colonial territories on the lake.
+In the early 20th century they ended the slave trade, and slowly replaced the Swahili-Arabs' control of other trade on the lake.

 The lake was the scene of Battle for Lake Tanganyika during World War I. With the aid of the Graf Goetzen, the Germans had complete control of the lake in the early stages of the war.
 The ship was used both to ferry cargo and personnel across the lake, and as a base from which to launch surprise attacks on Allied troops.
 It therefore became essential for the Allied forces to gain control of the lake themselves.
 Under the command of Lieutenant Commander Geoffrey Spicer-Simson the British Royal Navy achieved the monumental task of bringing two armed motor boats HMS Mimi and HMS Toutou from England to the lake by rail, road and river to Albertville (since renamed Kalemie in 1971) on the western shore of Lake Tanganyika.
 The two boats waited until December 1915, and mounted a surprise attack on the Germans, with the capture of the gunboat Kingani.
 Another German vessel, the Hedwig, was sunk in February 1916, leaving the Götzen as the only German vessel remaining to control the lake.
 In order to avoid his prize ship falling into Allied hands, Zimmer scuttled the vessel on July 26, 1916.
 The vessel was later raised in 1924 and renamed MV Liemba.